mytchel/msinit/README.md

 Notes
 -----
 Runs whatever file is at /etc/msinit.start on boot and /etc/msinit.stop on shutdown.

 Send SIGINT to pid 1 to shutdown.

 Needs folders /etc/msinit.d and /var/run/msinit.

 Works on crux 3.1.
-Though I had to edit "/sbin/start_udev" and add commands to make /dev/pts and /dev/shm, not sure where they are made with sysvinit/rc.
+Though I had to edit "/sbin/start_udev" and have it make /dev/pts and /dev/shm, not sure where they are made with sysvinit/rc.